Face of the Enemy (Star Trek: The Next Generation): Reception

 Jamahl Epsicokhan wrote in an analysis for Jammer's Reviews: "The episode culminates with some tactical cat-and-mouse games between the cloaked warbird, the Enterprise, and undercover Troi, doing her best to help get the dissidents transported to the Enterprise.
 This is well done but not riveting.
 I should also point out that Marina Sirtis, game as she is here, is not all that convincing when she raises her voice in authority.
 But "Face of the Enemy" takes a good high-concept premise and milks it for what it's worth and then some."

-In 2012, Tor.com's Keith DeCandido gave the episode a rating of 8 out of 10, writing: "What I especially admire about this episode is the way that DeSeve’s internal conflict mirrors that of the episode.
+In 2012, Tor.coms Keith DeCandido gave the episode a rating of eight out of ten, writing: "What I especially admire about this episode is the way that DeSeve’s internal conflict mirrors that of the episode.
 He refers to a moral certainty that was appealing to him as a youth, but as he grew older he realized that it was far more complicated than that."

 In 2017, Business Insider listed this episode as one of the most underrated episodes of the Star Trek franchise.

 In 2020, Tom's Guide listed this having some of the best moments for Enterprise D counselor Deanna Troi.

-In 2020, The Digital Fix said this was the 10th best episode of Star Trek:The Next Generation.
+In 2020, The Digital Fix said this was the tenth best episode of Star Trek: The Next Generation.

-In 2020, Brian Silliman writing for SyFy was very positive about her performance in this episode, noting that this was an episode that put Deanna Troi in the spotlight and was an excellent episode.
+In 2020, Brian Silliman writing for SyFy was very positive about Sirtis's performance in this episode, noting that this was an episode that put Deanna Troi in the spotlight and was an excellent episode.